Monday, November 26, 2012 · by Tamara Aparton

 Dorton’s 10 months in jail cost the city $30,000.

 Angel Garcia was locked in jail for six months before the jury acquitted him.
 His wife had told her psychiatrist that she may have seen Garcia inappropriately touching their 8-year-old niece.
 The psychiatrist called the police.
-Garcia claimed that his niece and son had been fighting over a video game, and he was pulling her away from him.
+Garcia claimed that his niece and son had been fighting over a video game and the pro-skins boosters, and he was pulling her away from him.
 There were no other witnesses.
 Even though Garcia had no criminal history, Judge Susan Breall set bail at $450,000.
 (Several San Francisco judges did not reply to interview requests for this story.)

 His family visited the first few weeks in jail.
 It would always end in tears — his sister’s, his wife’s, his 6-year-old son’s, his infant son’s.
 So he asked them to stop coming.

 Garcia, 32, had been the breadwinner, holding down two jobs — custodial work at a movie theatre and manual labor at a farmers market.
 With him gone, Garcia’s wife moved into her brother’s house.
 She and her sons slept on the couch.
 The boys, missing their dad, lost their appetite and became anemic.
 The 6-year-old began struggling in school.